Moya/contributors/README.md

 Moya started out as a project in Artsy under the ownership of [Ash Furrow](https://github.com/ashfurrow) and [Orta Therox](https://github.com/orta).
 Over time, developers from the community began using Moya and it became a community-driven project.

-After watching [The Social Coding Contract](http://blog.testdouble.com/posts/2014-12-02-the-social-coding-contract.html) we opted to find ways to make [the project](https://github.com/Moya/Moya/issues/135) more welcoming to external contributors.
+After watching [The Social Coding Contract](http://blog.testdouble.com/posts/2014-12-02-the-social-coding-contract.html) we looked to find ways to make [the project](https://github.com/Moya/Moya/issues/135) more welcoming to external contributors.

-Because of the created the [Moya Community document](https://github.com/Moya/contributors/blob/0d5e80682b2377bdca72585eda9ce83467bee3c4/README.md) - over time this has been adopted in more projects.
+Because of this, we created the [v1 Moya Community document](https://github.com/Moya/contributors/blob/0d5e80682b2377bdca72585eda9ce83467bee3c4/README.md) - over time the ideas have spread to more projects.
+This eventually lead to the creation of a more easily applicable template.

 This repo contains a document [Community.md](Community.md) which is a template for others to help foster their own communities.
 Think of it as a code of conduct for the continuity of your community.